AnnAddicks/hostq/README.md

   * Congratulations on 50 hosted events

 ## Code Review Suggestions (my thoughts in parens)
-* (OMG!) more error checking
+- [ ] (OMG!) more error checking
-* Check out Go's timers (Can I use timers on app engine?)
+- [ ] Check out Go's timers (Can I use timers on app engine?)
-* Decouple Hosts & Group
+- [ ] Decouple Hosts & Group
-* Api Links to accept hosting.
+- [ ] Api Links to accept hosting.
 (If we do this, then probably do not send the the group email, but to an individual)
-* Make the hosting rotation cusomizeable.
+- [ ] Make the hosting rotation customizable.
 (Our group rotates a queue so this will revisited once our needs are met)
  *  Exclude hosts which have chosen to be excluded (by web interface, perhaps, or a vacation email).
  * Order the remaining hosts by the number of times they have hosted.
  * If there exists a tie, select the host who last hosted longest ago.